salesforcecli/plugin-agent/messages/agent.test.run.md

 Start a test for an Agent, providing the AiEvalDefinitionVersion ID.
 Returns the job ID.

-# flags.id.summary
+# flags.name.summary

-The AiEvalDefinitionVersion ID.
+The name of the AiEvaluationDefinition to start.

-# flags.id.description
+# flags.name.description

-The AiEvalDefinitionVersion ID.
+The name of the AiEvaluationDefinition to start.

 # flags.wait.summary